 Despite what the produce aisle at the supermarket might lead you to believe, not all beets are red.
 Beets come in a range of colors and sizes—from red and yellow to stunning candy cane-striped Chioggia beets.

-Whatever beets you buy, store them loosely wrapped in the fridge, where they'll keep for at least a week.
-If you buy beets with their leaves still attached, both the beets and their greens will last longer and better if you cut them apart before wrapping them loosely in plastic and popping them in the fridge.
+Whichever type of beets you buy, store them loosely wrapped in the fridge, where they'll keep for at least a week.
+If you buy beets with their leaves still attached, both the beets and their greens will last longer if you cut them apart before wrapping them loosely in plastic and popping them in the fridge.

-Any beet can be sold as a "baby beet."
+Any type of beet can be sold as a "baby beet."
 They are simply the beets that are pulled to thin the field in the spring in order to make room for other beets to grow.
 Smart farmers sell these small specimens as a specialty item.
 They are tender and usually have luscious greens—don't let those go to waste!
-We like to serve baby beets with their greens.
+Try serving baby beets with their greens.